BBaysinger/bb-portfolio/README.md

 Core interface systems include a **parallax-layered carousel**, a **multi-renderer sprite engine**, and an experimental **'Fluxel'** (fluxing pixel) grid that reacts to physics projectile collisions.
 Every motion and frame transition is built natively, without external 3D, physics, or sprite libraries.
 Around that UI layer is the rest of the supporting work: content modeling, media and project-file pipelines, auth-aware NDA delivery, CI/CD, secrets automation, and multi-environment deployment and operations.

-The result is more than a site but narrower than a general-purpose platform: a long-running portfolio project that also serves as a working environment for interaction design, application architecture, content workflows, and deployment practices.
+The result is a production portfolio system that combines interactive frontend work, structured content workflows, deployment automation, and reusable architecture patterns.

 > **Repository note:** This repo includes both the portfolio system and its deployment/CI/CD tooling.
-Over time I plan to extract the most reusable pieces into separate packages or repos.
-The current AWS setup is intentionally cost-constrained: `dev` and `prod` share a single EC2 host, and there is no separate staging environment because there is no client-facing staging process yet.
-That keeps the operational workflow real without adding infrastructure I do not currently need.
+Reusable pieces are kept modular so they can be extracted into separate packages or repos over time.
+The current AWS setup is intentionally cost-constrained: `dev` and `prod` share a single EC2 host, with local and dev environments covering iteration before production release.

 Live deployment: [bbaysinger.io](https://bbaysinger.io?r=gh_readme).